MapsPeople/docs/src/web/v4/getting-started/map.md

 </body>
 ```

+> Remember to add your API keys.
+You can use the demo MapsIndoors API key showing "The White House": 79f8e7daff76489dace4f9f9

 To center the map correctly, you need need the Google Maps _instance_ in your JavaScript-file.

 First we get a reference to the `<mi-map-googlemaps>` element.
 Then we attach the [`mapsIndoorsReady`](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.MapsIndoors.html#event:ready) event listener so we'll know when MapsIndoors is ready after loading.
 Lastly, on the `mapsIndoorsReady` event, get the Google Map _instance_ and call its [`setCenter` method](https://developers.google.com/maps/documentation/javascript/reference/map#Map.setCenter) to center the map on the loaded data: